Skip navigation links

 Area Variation (Quasi-3D) Cases

 With structured grids, the effect of area variation on two-dimensional computational models may be computed by using Wind-US's "quasi-three-dimensional" capability, which is activated simply through changes in the z-coordinate.
 The value of the z-coordinate is the "width" of the field at each grid point; the complete grid therefore represents the "width" variation of the field as a function of x and y.
+As with two-dimensional flow, the velocity and derivatives in the third direction are set to zero.
 The important quantity to model is the ratio of cross-sectional areas between two adjacent axial stations.
 This means that the z-coordinate may be scaled with no effect on the computed flowfield, but a simple translation of the z-coordinates will change the computed flowfield, because the cross-sectional area ratio will be different.
 As with two-dimensional calculations, the value of the z-coordinate will affect flux-related post-processing calculations.

 Axisymmetric Cases